usaid-cs/yesterday-i-learned/chemistry.md

+1. [MKG](https://en.wikipedia.org/wiki/Monopotassium_glutamate) does exist!
+Sodium-free umami!
+1. Mercury [destroys](https://en.wikipedia.org/wiki/Aluminium_amalgam) aluminium only if it goes through the Al2O3 layer, and if water is present.
 1. Gold is not the most corrosion-resistant metal, apparently... iridium is.
 1. [Traffic light experiment](https://en.wikipedia.org/wiki/Chemical_traffic_light_experiment): 100 mL 1% indigo carmine indicator, 6g dextrose, water, 500 mL 0.5 M NaOH, in a 1L bottle.
 Shake.
 1. [Old batteries hit the voltage limit sooner](http://batteryuniversity.com/learn/article/bu_409a_why_do_old_li_ion_batteries_take_long_to_charge), which appears to limit the amount of time the battery can stay in top amperage.